 How to Teach Using Immersion

-In my last post, I talked about why it’s so important to create an immersion atmosphere in your class and many of you asked me:
+In my last post, I talked about why it’s so important to create an immersion atmosphere in your class during the first week of Spanish class and many of you asked me:

 - How do you do that?